crossplane/crossplane/docs/services/aws-services-guide.md

 #### Resource Claims

-Resource claims are used to create external resources by binding to a resource class or a managed resource.
+Resource claims are used to create external resources by being scheduled to a resource class and creating new managed resource or binding to an existing managed resource directly.
 This can be accomplished in a variety of ways including referencing the class or managed resource directly, providing labels that are used to match to a class, or by defaulting to a class that is annotated with `resourceclass.crossplane.io/is-default-class: "true"`.
 In the